 So taking this into account while planning your nonprofit fundraising is crucial to meet your needs.

-There are other factors like lack of proper knowledge, resources and retention of good fundraisers that also pose a fundraising challenge.
+There are other factors like lack of proper knowledge, resources, and retention of good fundraisers that also pose a fundraising challenge.

 While these challenges could set you back in fundraising, there are other factors too that have a direct impact on your efforts.
-While they may not always set you back, you will have to accommodate for them in your plan.
+While they may not always set you back, you will have to accommodate them in your plan.

 In the next section, we’ll go over these factors that could be either opportunities to improve or threats to be aware of.

-What are the factors that influence fundraising
+What are the factors that influence fundraising?

-Apart from the challenges we discussed previously, there are few major factors that also influence your fundraising efforts.
+Apart from the challenges we discussed previously, there are a few major factors that also influence your fundraising efforts.

 Case for support